DeKUT-DSAIL/water-resource-on-kenet/README.md

 |:--:|
 | *Figure 6: Testing the InfluxDB client by running the influx command* |

 <p align="justify">As shown on Figure 6 the InfluxDB client is up and running.
-The only database present at this point is the Default: `internal` database.
-To exit the Influx shell type `exit`</p>
+The only database present at this point is the Default: "internal" database.
+To exit the Influx shell type "exit"</p>

 ## Data Transfer from TTN (The Things Network)/(The Things Stack).
 <p align="justify"> To transfer the Water level data from The Things Network to an InfluxDB databases on the Kenet server as shown on Figure 1, we need to run the `ttn-kenet.py` Python Script under assets.
 The script execution procedure includes.